madsrumlenordstrom/chisel-f4pga-flow/README.md

 # Chisel F4GPA Flow

-This repository contains a template and framework for generating bitstreams from [Chisel](https://www.chisel-lang.org/) HDL.
+This repository contains an example and framework for generating bitstreams from [Chisel](https://www.chisel-lang.org/) HDL.
 The whole toolchain is open source since the synthesis is based on [F4PGA](https://f4pga.org/).
-The project contains a Chisel modules which toggle an LED once per second.
+The project contains a Chisel module which toggles an LED once per second.
 To program an FPGA with this design there are a few steps beforehand.
+Right now, only the [Basys 3](https://digilent.com/reference/programmable-logic/basys-3/start) board is supported by this repository since that is what I have access to.
+If you manage to make it work with another board please open a pull request with your changes.

 ## Dependencies
 This project assumes a Unix like operating system.